DraciVik/100DaysOfCode/README.md

 ## Day - 15 - 12.08.2018
 Today I spent most of my time on setting up my new laptop.
 I also messed with flexbox some more along with navigation.

+## Day - 16 - 13.08.2018
+I messed with flexbox for the navigation and wrote it for mobile and bigger screens.
+Afterwards I installed The Witcher 3 GOTY Edition and played that for an hour.

+## Day - 17 - 14.08.2018
+I finished with flexbox for the form element.
+Added responsiveness for mobile and bigger screens.